2023 Solar Incentives Guide for Closter, NJ - Tax Credits & Rebates

 New Jersey Renewable Energy Incentive Program (Sustainable Biopower)

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions may come in one of two forms.
-First, there is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption, which allows you to exclude the added value of your solar system when paying property tax on your house.
+- Tax Exemptions: Tax exemptions can come in one of two forms.
+The first is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption.
+This allows you to ignore the added value of your solar system when calculating property tax for your house.